ares909/ares909/README.md

 ### Hi, I'm Dmitry Khomyakov - Frontend developer

-- I’m currently learning at Yandex.Praktikum
-- I’m looking for a job as junior frontend developer
+- I’m currently working as Frontend developer at Accenture
-- 2021 Goals: Typescipt, backend basis and deeper understanding of Frontend stack
+- 2022 goal - dig deaper to JS and its environment

 ### Languages and Tools: